-Make sure you to obtain more than just one air sample and over several time periods
+Make sure you obtain more than just one air sample over several time periods.

-before making the selection of not only what technology to use for odor control but also the correct design and size of the odor control scrubber or air emission scrubber if treating another form of volatile organic chemical (VOC) gas stream.
-If after you collect your data, you see that you have concentrations that have wide variations over a day or even an hour with more than a 5% change than a chemical scrubber may be your best choice.
+Before you make the selection of not only what technology to use for odor control but also the correct design and size of the odor control scrubber or air emission scrubber if treating another form of volatile organic chemical (VOC) gas stream.
+If after you collect your data, you see that you have concentrations that have wide variations over a day or even an hour with more than a 5% change then a chemical scrubber may be your best choice.
 Biological scrubbers perform best when the concentrations remain steady and do not fluctuate.
-When concentrations change rapidly the biological growth cannot adjust fast enough so the scrubber will experience “break-through” of untreated gases unless it is a two-stage scrubber with a carbon polishing unit.
+When concentrations change rapidly the biological growth cannot adjust fast enough so the scrubber will experience a “break-through” of untreated gases unless it is a two-stage scrubber with a carbon polishing unit.